sigp/serenity-benches/README.md

 	CommitteeIndex)` for easy access of a validator's attestation duties.
 - A map of `Shard -> (EpochCommitteesIndex, SlotCommitteesIndex)` for easy access of a shard's committee.

+## Pubkey Cache Builds

+The pubkey cache is a map of `PublicKey -> ValidatorIndex`.
+It is used to speed up deposit processing (checking to see if a pubkey exists in the validator registry).

+It is presently very slow because we need to convert our BLS libraries `PublicKey` struct into bytes.
+We have chosen to use uncompressed bytes for the key of the hashmap as it is quicker.

 ## Tree Hashing